Frank Friday Fletcher: Biography

 In the fall of 1901, Fletcher returned to ordnance duty and was closely involved with torpedo warfare.
 A year later he became Chief of Staff of the Asiatic Fleet and later in 1905 assumed command of the cruiser USS Raleigh.
 Fletcher attended the Naval War College courses in both 1907 and 1908 and in 1908 was assigned to the navy's General Board during the next year.
 That same year, he became a member of the District of Columbia Society of the Sons of the American Revolution.

 He was promoted to captain in May 1908 and from November of that year to March 1910 he commanded the battleship USS Vermont.
 In the spring of 1910, Fletcher became the Secretary of the Navy's Aide for Material.
 While in that post, he reached the rank of rear admiral.
 From 1912 to 1914, he commanded battleship divisions of the Atlantic Fleet.
 In April 1914, Fletcher led U.S. Navy forces during the landings at Vera Cruz, Mexico, receiving the Medal of Honor for his "distinguished conduct in battle".

 In September 1914, Fletcher began two years as the Atlantic Fleet's Commander in Chief, and was elevated to the rank of admiral in March 1915, the senior of the first three officers to hold the new four-star positions.
 He was a member of the General Board, the Joint Army and Navy Board and the War Industries Board in 1916–1919, and was awarded the Navy Distinguished Service Medal for "meritorious service" during World War I. He was also awarded the Army Distinguished Service Medal for his work as the navy representative on the War Industries Board.

-Admiral Fletcher retired on November 23, 1919, with the rank of rear admiral (as was customary at that time), and subsequently served as an official advisor on contemporary defense issues.
+Admiral Fletcher retired on November 23, 1919, with the rank of rear admiral (as was customary at that time), and later served as an official advisor on contemporary defense issues.
 Fletcher died on November 28, 1928, in New York City.
-He was buried in Arlington National Cemetery.
+He was buried at Arlington National Cemetery.

+He was the uncle of World War II Admiral Frank Jack Fletcher.